iojw/TerasologyTests/Documentation.md

 Translations
 ------------
-We attach great importance on the usabilty of the launcher - all over the world.
+We attach great importance on the usabiilty of the launcher - all over the world.
 Therefore, internationalization is a main goal for the development of **TerasologyLauncher**.
 We currently support 5 languages:

  - English
  - German